-- 1. Inpatient stays, outpatient visits, urgent care visits, and acute care (evaluation and management) visits with a primary care physician are excluded from the calculation. - 2.
-Children with a diagnosis in the sampled medical record indicating one of the SCD variants listed in Table 3 (see Supporting Documents) should not be included in the eligible population unless there is also a diagnosis for a sickle cell variant listed in Table 1 (see Supporting Documents).
+- 1. Oral pain medications that were administered during the ED visit are excluded from the calculation. - 2.
+Inpatient stays, outpatient visits, urgent care visits, and acute care (evaluation and management) visits with a primary care physician are excluded from the calculation. - 3.
+Ineligible pain assessment procedure ICD-9 codes, as listed in Table 4 (see Supporting Documents), are excluded from the calculation. - 4.
+Children with a diagnosis in the sampled medical record indicating one of the SCD variants listed in Table 5 (see Supporting Documents) should not be included in the eligible population unless there is also a diagnosis for a sickle cell variant listed in Table 1 (see Supporting Documents).